Support for clinical commissioning groups (CCGs) and providers

 Implementing personal health budgets and need more information?

-If you work within the NHS, a local authority or a voluntary sector partner, you can sign up to the Personalised Care Collaborative Network to access a range of resources, share learning and discuss issues with colleagues across the country.
+If you work within the NHS, a local authority or a voluntary sector partner, you can sign up to the Personalised Care Collaborative Network to access a range of resources, find out about all upcoming online events, share learning and discuss issues with colleagues across the country.
 To discuss access please email email@example.com

-Alternatively, for more information please contact the national Personal Health Budgets team by emailing firstname.lastname@example.org.
+Alternatively, for more information about any of the support available, please contact the national Personal Health Budgets team by emailing firstname.lastname@example.org.